youxiberlin/Github-tweets-fullstack/README.md

 This application is compose of the frontend and the backend part.

-**Frontend:** it fetches Github pushes that were sent by Github webhook to the backend server and lists Github pushes.
+**Frontend:** it fetches Github pushes from the backend server and lists the pushes.
 Developed with Typescript and React.

-**Backend:** it receives data of Github pushes that were posted by Github webhook, stores the data to MongoDB.
+**Backend:** it receives data of Github pushes that were posted by Github webhook, and stores the data to MongoDB.
 Available endpoints of the REST API are listed below.

 ## Getting Started